lewisc64/aoe2ai/documentation/auto expand town size.md

 # auto expand town size
-Automatically expands town size.
+Automatically expands town size in order to place buildings.
 Must be below any builds that it needs to affect.
 Any build rules below this will be placed at the given maximum.

 Affects the following sn's:
  - sn-maximum-town-size